stifskere/stifskere/README.md

 I don't code at all so i don't actually know what i'm doing here :sweat_smile:

 I write HTML, CSS, Batch, and Just some JS for HTML.
-I want to learn C#, JS at all, C++,
+I want to learn C#, JS at all and C++.

 My discord is Stif#6969